 Abstract

 Even if not an ethical principle per se, benefit sharing is an important tool to achieve justice in international research.
-It is also a transversal issue that comes back through the new Indian Ethical Guidelines for Biomedical and Health Research Involving Human Participants, especially with reference to responsible conduct of research, ownership of biobanks and data repositories, informed consent process, community engagement, international collaborative research, and research in emergency or disasters.
-The guidelines also give a central role to the Indian Ethics Committees (ECs), which are entrusted with full legitimacy and power to require that the ethics principles are translated into procedures and practices.
-When it comes to benefit sharing, the ECs can and should check if a research protocol is giving due consideration to the best possible measures for sharing benefits with the research participants, the research community, and the local researchers.
-The approach of the new Indian Ethical Guidelines to research benefits sharing is quite innovative, in that it sees it as a transversal ethics requirement that should be maximized in all kinds of research, to the benefit of local communities and local researchers, and in that it empowers ECs to require and verify its adequate implementation.
-Therefore, even if there is some room for further elaboration, the guidelines may represent a positive model for other countries and ethics bodies.
+It comes back a transversal issue through the new Indian Ethical Guidelines for Biomedical and Health Research Involving Human Participants: the guidelines invoke this principle, using the wording “maximization of benefit” instead of “benefit sharing”, with reference to responsible conduct of research, ownership of biobanks and data repositories, informed consent process, community engagement, international collaborative research, and research in emergency or disasters.
+This approach may be seen as quite innovative, in that it sees benefit sharing (i.e. maximization of benefit) as a key-ethics requirement.
+Unfortunately, the guidelines do not state explicitly that it is relevant to all research involving human participants and not only to specific situations such as biobanks, research in emergencies and international collaborations; and they seem to consider that the risk of lack of benefit sharing is mainly or only related to international collaborations.
+Another important drawback is the frequent use of a noncommittal language: wording such as “could be considered” and “may be offered” suggest that the next proposition is open, and not mandatory, thus different ECs are left with the choice to act, or not to act, upon benefit sharing measures in a discretionary manner.
+Therefore, further elaboration is needed, for the guidelines be more explicit and become a positive model for other countries and ethics bodies.

 Introduction